Nelitarnia/WO3U-speedrun-guide/character-notes.md

 Xiahou Yuan can get past medium-thick walls with C4 while angled.
 Sprint attack, C1 and C2 also work for thin walls.

-### Great attacking through walls
+### Conditionally great attacking through walls

 Xiahou Yuan can be an excellent officer sniping character, although he does require some setup to work.
 His air special fires an exploding arrow which flies downward at around 45 degree angle.
 This projectile has no range limit and it can pass through walls.
 The range of the air special isn't that impressive when done near ground level, but the range dramatically increases if you do it from higher up in air.
-So, pairing Xiahou Yuan with a wallzip character or two infinite jumpers lets you hit officers from up to tens of meters away.
+So, pairing Xiahou Yuan with a wallzip character or two infinite jumpers lets you hit officers through walls from up to tens of meters away.
 I haven't tried this much in practice so I can't comment on the damage, but this tactic can insta-kill officers on NG+ conditions in the early chapters, at least.

 ### Good high jump